 Created in 2014, the roundtable for persons with disabilities is made up of representatives from community organizations that offer support to disabled people, municipal officials, and one elected official.
 Its mission is to contribute, through the recommendations it will make, to improving the quality of life, accessibility of services, and integration of people with disabilities into municipal life and different activities.

-Its first mandate was to update the 2014-2015 action plan concerning people with disabilities in the city of Saint-Lambert.
+Its first mandate was to update the 2014-2015 action plan concerning people with disabilities in Saint-Lambert.
 Next, the members of the roundtable will meet once a year to see oversee the implementation, follow-up, and evaluation of the action plan.

 For many people living with disabilities, it is hard to find housing adapted to their special needs because little information exists about accessible housing in the Montérégie region.
 If you own any such housing (single-family dwellings or apartments), please contact the Association d'information en logements et immeubles adaptés (AILIA) at 450-646-4343 or firstname.lastname@example.org, to register it on their list.